rapPayne/react_in_3_weeks/labs/1.6 React Router/README.md

   const { orderId } = useParams(); // <-Add this line
   console.log("Order", orderId);
 ```
 9. Run and test.
-If you console.log() the orderId, you should be able to browse to http://localhost:3000/orders/123 and see '123' logged to the console.
+If you `console.log()` the orderId, you should be able to browse to http://localhost:3000/orders/123 and see '123' logged to the console.
 Try it with several different order numbers.

 ## Creating the nav bar Links
 Reloading the app on every hyperlink click is clunky and slow.
 We should avoid using `<a href="foo>Go to Foo</a>`.
 Instead we should use `<Link>`.

-10. Edit App.js.
+10. Edit `App.js`.
 Find the page `<header>`.
 Make it look like this.
 ```JavaScript
 <header id="pageHeader">
   <nav>